- What are jungle peanuts?

 Both regular and the “jungle” variety come from the same species (scientific name is Arachis Hypogaea).
 Despite being labeled a nut, they are actually a type of legume.

 The difference between them is that the wild jungle peanut is an heirloom variety native to South America.
 This is where the crop originated, as the British “discovered” it in Brazil during expeditions a few centuries ago.
 Its history as a food dates back some 3,500 years, based on ancient pottery found in present day Peru and Brazil which were made in the shape of this legume.
+Typical grocery stores don’t sell them.
+On Amazon here is a link for the raw and organic harvested.

 In the early 1800’s, farmers in the southeast United States began growing them.
 Generations of cultivation would lead to what today you would call a regular peanut – very uniform in appearance and taste.